StableCoder/blog/_posts/2018-10-30-full-cmake-helper-suite.md

     return array[argc]; // BOOM
 }
 </pre>
 This obviously has a glaring error, where the array is being used after it has already been freed.
-Compiling and running the program however alls seems fine.
+Compiling and running the program however all seems fine.
 It compiles, runs, and exits without letting on any issue.
 However, add the AddressSanitizer to the build, compile and run, then BAM:
 <span class="image fit">
     <img src="/assets/posts/cmake-helper-suite/asan.png" />
 </span>